MaterializeInc/materialize/doc/user/content/concepts/views.md

 ### Indexes and materialized views

 Indexes can improve query performance.
-In Materialize, [indexing](/concepts/indexes/) a materialized view loads the already up-to-date view results from durable storage to memory within the [cluster](/concepts/clusters/).
+In Materialize, [indexing](/concepts/indexes/) a materialized view maintains the results in memory within the [cluster](/concepts/clusters/).
 Because materialized views maintain the up-to-date results in durable storage, indexes on materialized views serve up-to-date results without themselves performing the incremental computation.
 The in-memory up-to-date results are accessible to queries within the cluster, even for queries that do not use the index key(s).

 Indexes are local to a cluster.